Federal Court Monitor ruling:

 development in the community, the monitor finds noncompliance".

-needed to develop and maintain the community services required
+funding needed to develop and maintain the community services

-by the decree.
-Twenty years of underfunding, the growing
+required by the decree.
+Twenty years of underfunding, the

-palsy, Down Syndrome and other intellectual, physical and
+with autism, cerebral palsy, Down Syndrome and other intellectual,

-Should Illinois fail to achieve compliance, the case will be
+findings.
+Should Illinois fail to achieve compliance, the case

-returned to Federal judge Sharon Johnson Coleman, who could find
+will be returned to Federal judge Sharon Johnson Coleman, who could

 Equip and ACLU Federal Complaint

-Advocates as federal judge to order more state resources
+Advocates ask federal judge to order more state

 developmentally disabled care